anontechnology/documentation/docs/glossary/attribute.md

-# Attribute
+# Attribute Defintions

 Attributes are how the ViziVault ecosystem organizes your data.
-Every data point consists of three main components: a user id, which represents who the data is about; a value, which is some piece of information about the user; and an attribute, which expresses the relationship between the user and the value.
-For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, and an attribute for credit card information.
+Every data point consists of two main components: a user id (or entity id), which represents who the data is about; and an attribute, which is some piece of information about the user; For example, in an online retail application, there would be an attribute for shipping addresses, an attribute for billing addresses, and an attribute for credit card information.

 ## Definition